ykacer/Medical_NLP_Case_Study/README.md

 - [Dr-BERT/DrBERT-7GB](https://huggingface.co/Dr-BERT/DrBERT-7GB) as model encoder to benefit from its medical specific knowledge to get robust domain embeddings
 - [numind/NuExtract](https://huggingface.co/numind/NuExtract) a SOTA NER Generative Model on par with `GPT-4o`

-For now, the notebook results shows not a real capability to detect `PHEN` and `OBJC` labels in the test dataset but deeper analysis on retrieved examples is needed to improve things.
+For now, the notebook results shows not a real capability to better (than finetuned Transformers Encoders) detect `PHEN` and `OBJC` labels in the test dataset but deeper analysis on retrieved examples is needed to improve things.

 As an example, considering our previous test example: